razroo/package-json-manager/README.md

-# NPM Version Finder
+# Package JSON Manager

 ![Version Finder Logo](robot-bully-logo.png "BUL - The Version Finder Robot")

-Integration testing for package json.
+Package JSON Manager.
 Confirm that all packages can be correctly installed in a package json.
 This library will enable foundation for something like

 ```